 First of all, what is 4K?
 Simply put, it’s premium HD streaming.

 According to The Science Times, “4K streaming is four times the size of standard HD, meaning it is four times heavier to carry to your device or television.
 The picture is clearer, but the process will slow your internet down to a lag if you are not using a 4K capable router.
 Bandwidth is usually the biggest issue with it, as 4K streaming bogs down the traffic throughout your network.”
 So, basically, if you want a crystal clear picture, eventually you’ll need our highest plan.

-If you’re still struggling with where you fit on the scale, here’s a little bit more help.
+If you’re still struggling with where you fit on the scale, check out our guide to picking an internet speed for some help.
 The Federal Communications Commission recommends using this guide for a basic idea of which kinds of speed you should consider for your household.
 However, they also state that “these numbers are rough guidelines and are not based on surveys or experiments conducted by the FCC.
 You should use your best judgment when choosing your broadband service.”
 But this is a good place to start.
 Also, check out their speed guide to get an idea of what different online activities require.

 Keep in mind, however, that your equipment will have a lot to do with your internet speed efficiency.
 You can have the fastest internet out there, but if your equipment is old, your service might still be too slow.
+Make sure your equipment is optimized to serve you best.
 Your internet service is only as fast as your computer can handle.
 If you have any questions, don’t hesitate to give us a call or send us an email.
 Because we’re local, we’re neighbors and we’re happy to help you figure out what you need.